RenderKit/openpgl/README.md

       - Added support for guiding based on the product of a normal-oriented cosine lobe and the incident radiance
-        distribution: `ApplySingleLobeHenyeyGreensteinProduct()` This
+        distribution: `(ApplyCosineProduct)` This feature is only
-        feature is only supported for VMM-based directional distributions.
-Support can be checked with
+        supported for VMM-based directional distributions.
+Support can be checked with `SupportsApplyCosineProduct()`.
-        `SupportsApplyCosineProduct()`.

   - `VolumeSamplingDistribution`:

       - Added support for guiding based on the product of a single lobe HG phase function and the incident radiance distribution:
-        `ApplyCosineProduct()` This feature is only supported for VMM-based directional distributions.
-Support can be checked with `SupportsApplySingleLobeHenyeyGreensteinProduct()`.
+        `ApplySingleLobeHenyeyGreensteinProduct()` This feature is only
+        supported for VMM-based directional distributions.
+Support can be checked with
+        `SupportsApplySingleLobeHenyeyGreensteinProduct()`.

 ## Open PGL 0.1.0